Literature / Chronicles of Chaos

 - The Fair Folk: Invoked by Quentin when he theorizes that Vanity's people The Phaeanicians could have been this in the Homer's The Odyssey, he mentions some similarities, like not having to suffer heat, cold, the seasons or weather, having food always ripe etc.

-- Feed the Mole: Amelia ponders what her actions might reveal, and how to manipulate it.
+- Feed the Mole: Amelia ponders what her actions might reveal when the orphans are being spied upon, and how to manipulate it.

 - Five-Man Band: Played with, in that different characters rotate in and out of the Hero slot according to different circumstances.

 - The Hero: Victor, when the situation requires logical, careful planning.
 Amelia is his Lancer.

 - The Lancer: Amelia, who tends to take the lead during battles.